RichShillingtonMSFT/Azure-Subscription-Mgmt/README.md

     * Usage Example
       * For a single ResourceGroup use a JSON format string: ['RG-01']
       * For multiple ResourceGroups use a JSON format string: ['RG-01','RG-02','RG-03']
+      * Restart Option - AutoReboot or IgnoreReboot
+      * To force the VMs to check for updates online, type true in the ForceOnlineUpdate box.

   * Start-WindowsUpdateDeploymentBySubscription
     * Runbook Type - PowerShell Workflow